ms-iot/content/en-US/win10/Windbg.md

 * Start your RPi2 and connect to it using PowerShell (you can find PowerShell instructions [here]({{site.baseurl}}/{{page.lang}}/win10/samples/PowerShell.htm))

-* Configure your RPi2, by changing the bcd settings like this:
+* Configure your RPi2 by changing the following BCD settings:

-        [192.168.0.243]: PS C:\> bcdedit -store C:\EFIESP\efi\Microsoft\Boot\bcd -dbgsettings serial debugport:1 baudrate:115200
+        [192.168.0.243]: PS C:\> bcdedit -dbgsettings serial baudrate:912600

-        [192.168.0.243]: PS C:\> bcdedit -store C:\EFIESP\efi\Microsoft\Boot\bcd -debug on
+        [192.168.0.243]: PS C:\> bcdedit -debug on

-* From your development machine, open the device manager and find the COM port your converter is using.
+* On your development machine, open the device manager and find the COM port number that your USB TTL UART cable was assigned.

-* From your development machine, start WINDBG with the <PORT> you provided and the key that was generated in the previous step:
+* On your development machine, start WINDBG as follows:

-        "C:\Program Files (x86)\Debugging Tools for Windows (x86)\windbg.exe" -k com:port=<PORT>,baud=912600
+        "C:\Program Files (x86)\Debugging Tools for Windows (x86)\windbg.exe" -k com:port=<PORT>, baud=912600

+* Please note that 'PORT' refers to the COM port number your USB TTL UART cable was assigned by the system and displayed in the device manager.